FALL 2025 CLASSES

 Grand Junction, CO 81501

-For parking, turn east on Kennedy Avenue off of N. 7th Street and park in the parking lot shared with the New Life Church, south across the street from Eureka!
+Turn east onto Kennedy Avenue off of N. 7th Street.
+Park in the lot shared with the New Life Church, south of the museum building.

 First Congregational - Gathering Space